hariprasadraja/dotfiles/README.md

 - machine/
   - machine specific configuration.
 It is stored and processed localy.
+  - It will be created on the first time setup with `init.sh` file
   - Write your machine specific scripts in `init.sh` file.